princealousseynou/BOH-Unsupervised/README.md

 A study has shown that virtual reality (VR) applications can be used as a form of stress management that could be implemented at the workplace, this will allow workers to relax during their breaks.

-[!Watch the video on youtube: https://youtu.be/IkNldAv4IpQ

 Mozilla hub room
 [![Mozilla hub room link](https://miro.medium.com/max/1047/1*UIJVmRu7qFg1Eu3J8Cau5Q.jpeg)](https://hubs.mozilla.com/scenes/xLepdim/openhack)

-Youtube video
+[!Watch the video on youtube: https://youtu.be/IkNldAv4IpQ

 [![Watch the video on youtube](ibm_watson_git.PNG)](https://youtu.be/IkNldAv4IpQ)

 Google drive video backup link: https://drive.google.com/file/d/11dqHyuHYfFwn36uc8C6pkslher7R84r-/view?usp=sharing